msu-cmse-courses/cmse495-SS24/Syllabus.md

 ## Changes to Syllabus

 The syllabus may also be adjusted if needed.
-These types of changes will be announced during class, by email and/or in the course’s website.
+These types of changes will be announced during class, by email and/or in the course website.

 ## Commercialized Lecture Notes